humanitiesplusdesign/data-pen/README.md

 ### Setting up the build environment

-Run `npm install`.
+Run `npm install` (or `yarn` if you have it).
 This should also automatically run `bower install`, but if it doesn't, run that yourself.

 ### Building